modal-inria/MixtComp/MixtComp/docs/dataFormat.md

 For example: `4,2,1,3` means that the fourth object is ranked first then the second object is in second position and so on.
 Missing data can be specified by replacing and object by a `?` or a list of potential object, for example: `4, {2 3}, {2 1}, ?` means that the object ranked in second position is either the object number 2 or the object number 3, then the object ranked in third position is either the object 2 or 1 and the last one can be anything.
-A totally missing rank is spedified by a sequence of `?` separated by commas, e.g. `?,?,?,?` for a totally missing rank of length 4.
+A totally missing rank is specified by a sequence of `?` separated by commas, e.g. `?,?,?,?` for a totally missing rank of length 4.

 #### JSON rank data